khaiyichin/collective_perception/docs/dac_plugin_explained.md

     * The row with `trialindex` marks a new trial.
 All trial statistics after the current row belong to the current trial, until another row with `trialindex` is printed.
     * The row with `trialstats` marks the section where the trial statistics are printed in the rows immediately following it.
     * The row with `experimentcomplete` marks the end of the entire simulated experiment.
-* The 3rd column is the place where the values for the second column (if applicable) is printed.
+* The 3rd column is the place where the values for the 2nd column (if applicable) is printed.
 * The 4th column is reserved for additional parameters related to the parameter in the 2nd column of the same row, if applicable.
 * The 5th column is the place where the values for the 4th column (if applicable) is printed.